 Rideshare accident claims can be very confusing.
 Because of this, it is absolutely imperative that you speak to a seasoned Uber accident attorney who has experience handling these unique types of cases.
 At The Fran Haasch Law Group, we can help you ensure that your rights are protected and that you are fully aware of all your legal options.

 What If You Are Injured as a Rideshare Driver?

 If you are a rideshare driver and you are involved in an accident that leaves you injured, you may have several options for pursuing compensation.
 If you drive for Uber or Lyft, you will be protected by your company’s $1 million coverage as long as you had the app turned on when the accident occurred.
 In other words, if you were looking for a passenger or had a passenger at the time of the crash, your company’s insurance should cover you.
 The coverage amount may be lower if you were simply looking for a passenger, as opposed to having a passenger in your vehicle.

 If you are at fault for the accident, you will likely not be covered.
 It is important that you fully understand your rideshare company’s policies regarding accidents and liability.
 If you are involved in an accident as a rideshare driver and are not sure of your rights or what to do next, contact The Fran Haasch Law Group as soon as possible.

-Call for a Free Evaluation Today
+Call for an Evaluation Today

 Our rideshare accident lawyers in Clearwater have a track record of success when it comes to these types of injury cases.
 We understand the complexities involved, as well as what it takes to fight for your rights—and win.
 We offer contingent fees, meaning there is no upfront cost for you and if we don’t recover compensation on your behalf, you don’t pay.
 The Fran Haasch Law Group is proud to assist clients throughout the Greater Tampa Bay Region, including those in Clearwater, Tampa, Palm Harbor, and St. Petersburg.